pandas-dev/pandas/doc/source/basics.rst

       df_orig['int'].dtype

-   To preserve dtypes while iterating over the rows, it is better to use :meth:`~DataFrame.itertuples` which returns tuples of the values and which is generally much faster as ``iterrows``.
+   To preserve dtypes while iterating over the rows, it is better to use :meth:`~DataFrame.itertuples` which returns namedtuples of the values and which is generally much faster as ``iterrows``.

 For instance, a contrived way to transpose the DataFrame would be: